jooby-project/jooby/md/routes.md

 Will the server print all of them, or "first" or, "third"?

-The server will print just "one".
+The server will print just "first".
 The act of doing a ```rsp.send()``` terminates the flow of the request then and there; the request is not passed on to any other route handler.

 So, how do we specify multiple handlers for a route, and use them all at the same time?
 Call the **chain.next()** function from the callback, without calling **send** because it terminates the request flow.
 Here is an example: